 Traditionally Internal Audit functions were set up by corporate management to assess the internal control system that management is responsible for establishing.
 It acted more as a control mechanism to review the financial controls of the company.
 Then the scope of the internal auditor was increased to review internal controls in other areas of the business.
 It was moreover used as a control mechanism.

 Traditionally internal audit was used to review the internal controls.
-However in view of the changed scenario, Internal Audit is conducted for following purposes:
+However, in view of the changed scenario, Internal Audit is conducted for the following purposes:

-a) Tool for business performance analysis.
 It can make value addition in a big way by understanding and reviewing operations in-depth and recommending cost reduction in a particular activity or suggesting new ways of earning revenue thereby assisting the top management in achieving its goal of profitability.
-However definition of value addition can vary considerably from one company to another.
+However, the definition of value addition can vary considerably from one company to another.
 For many practitioners value addition may be to improve business but for some, it may be compliance with policies and controls.
 It depends upon the situation.
 Hence it is essential to ask the stakeholders and the top management to define it.

-e) Use of technology as an audit tool: Technology is now being used in business in order to reduce cost and in order to give better service to the customer.
-However use of technology also brings with it the challenge of having internal controls in place as we all know that internal controls are very loose in a computerized environment.
-Hence it is essential for the internal auditor to learn and understand technology and also update himself with it in order to ensure that proper controls are in place and generate good audit findings from it.
+Technology is now being used in business in order to reduce cost and in order to give better service to the customer.
+However, the use of technology also brings with it the challenge of having internal controls in place as we all know that internal controls are very loose in a computerized environment.
+Hence it is essential for the internal auditor to learn and understand the technology and also update himself with it in order to ensure that proper controls are in place and generate good audit findings from it.
 There is increasing pressure on internal auditors to perform more efficiently and effectively which is possible by harnessing the use of information Technology tools which allow for more critical analysis and broader coverage of internal audit work.

-f) Consulting approach: Internal audit approach has now become more consulting in nature.
-Each operational area undertaken for audit is required to be conducted by auditor who has specialized in that particular.
+Internal audit approach has now become more consulting in nature.
+Each operational area undertaken for audit is required to be conducted by the auditor who has specialized in that particular.
 Internal Auditor with multi-disciplinary skills will be preferred.
-Internal audit is now focus more on process compliance rather than transaction compliance, law compliance and adherence to established corporate policies as the organization grows.
-Internal audit must help the top management in its decision making process.
+Internal audit now focuses more on process compliance rather than transaction compliance, law compliance and adherence to established corporate policies as the organization grows.
+Internal audit must help the top management in its decision-making process.

-g) Consulting Assignments – Mergers and acquisition, Frauds, Outsourcing etc: In view of the increasing global Competition and business processes becoming more complex, internal auditors are being given more and more consulting assignments such as active participation in merger and acquisition activity, cost restructuring, ERP implementation, fraud findings, co-sourcing, preparation of audit manuals, industry research for diversification of client business, bench marking etc.
+Mergers and acquisition, Frauds, Outsourcing etc: In view of the increasing global Competition and business processes becoming more complex, internal auditors are being given more and more consulting assignments such as active participation in merger and acquisition activity, cost restructuring, ERP implementation, fraud findings, co-sourcing, preparation of audit manuals, industry research for diversification of client business, benchmarking etc.

-2) Reporting Aspect: It is very important that internal audit report directly to the top management in order to ensure that independence is not compromised.
+It is very important that the internal audit report directly to the top management in order to ensure that independence is not compromised.

-3) Measuring the effectiveness of Internal Control: It is observed quite frequently that internal controls are designed and are in existence but are not implemented or are not effective due to various factors.
+It is observed quite frequently that internal controls are designed and are in existence but are not implemented or are not effective due to various factors.
 Hence it is important for the internal auditor to ascertain whether internal controls that are in existence are really implemented and are effective.
-Internal auditor shall be failing in his duties if this aspect is not considered in the scope of audit.
+The internal auditor shall be failing in his duties if this aspect is not considered in the scope of the audit.

 Detailed audit report – for the operational people who are going to implement the recommendations and for the CFO of the Company.

-5) Follow-up procedure: It is very important that internal auditor follow-up for the audit findings that needs to be implemented.
+It is very important that internal auditor follow-up for the audit findings that need to be implemented.
 Hence follow-up is important for the same.

-6) Feedback of the auditee: It is very important for internal auditor to take feedback from client on the audit report which is the final product delivered.
+It is very important for the internal auditor to take feedback from the client on the audit report which is the final product delivered.
 It is important to discuss the audit findings with the respective operational dept head and incorporate their response on the audit findings in the audit report before reporting the final audit findings to the top management.
-Similarly feedback on the quality of audit report should be taken from the top management.
+Similarly feedback on the quality of the audit report should be taken from the top management.

-7) Quality of Audit team: One of the important factors on which success of Internal audit is dependent is quality of audit team.
-It is important for the Chief Audit executive to ensure that right people having specified skills are taken for the right assignment of internal audit.
+One of the important factors on which the success of Internal audit is dependent is quality of audit team.
+It is important for the Chief Audit Executive to ensure that the right people having specified skills are taken for the right assignment of internal audit.
 For eg if IT area is taken up for audit then it is essential that person having the working knowledge of IT is there in the audit team.
 It is often observed that due to work pressure experience auditors devote less time to audit and newly appointed personnel are asked to complete the task who do not have knowledge, experience and expertise in that area to complete the task.
 Such practices may deteriorate the quality of audit and have a deep impact on the reputation of the internal audit department.

-9) Business & Operational Excellence: It is very important to have an in-depth knowledge of the business and operation for which the internal auditor is conducting the audit.
+It is very important to have an in-depth knowledge of the business and operation for which the internal auditor is conducting the audit.
 Without understanding the nature of business and its operations it shall not be possible to assess the various risks business faces and controls required in that respect.
-Similarly it shall not be possible to generate good value improvements in terms of operational efficiency without this factor.
+Similarly, it shall not be possible to generate good value improvements in terms of operational efficiency without this factor.

-11) Proving worth of Internal Audit: - Return on Investment: In view of the growing concern about the top management to review every cost that it incurred it is essential to justify the cost of internal audit.
-For this the internal auditor and the top management must arrive at some consensus about the Criteria on the basis of which returns on the cost invested in operating Internal audit dept can be calculated.
+Return on Investment: In view of the growing concern about the top management to review every cost that it incurred it is essential to justify the cost of internal audit.
+For this, the internal auditor and the top management must arrive at some consensus about the Criteria on the basis of which returns on the cost invested in operating Internal audit dept can be calculated.
 One method to calculate returns is to measure the recommendations (audit findings) in monetary terms.
-If the value of audit findings measured in monetary terms is compared with the cost incurred in conducting internal audit then efficiency of the internal audit can be measured.
+If the value of audit findings measured in monetary terms is compared with the cost incurred in conducting internal audit then the efficiency of the internal audit can be measured.